tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 Although any OPDS server can interact with any OPDS client, creating a seamless user experience requires the server to provide a lot of information not covered in the OPDS spec.

 A simple example: OPDS doesn't say anything about authentication.
 Although library patrons are generally authenticated by a mechanism that's compatible with HTTP Basic Auth, that's not always true.
-Even when it is true, providing a generic HTTP Basic Auth that asks for "username" and "password" creates a bad experience for a library patron who doesn't think of their "library card number" or "barcode" as a "username".
+Even when it is true, providing a generic HTTP Basic Auth that asks for "username" and "password" creates a bad experience for a library patron who is expecting to type in a "library card number" or a "barcode", not a "username".

 The [Authentication for OPDS](https://docs.google.com/document/d/1-_0HHt664bDjybtCauBJXUSDXiT-Clg1sZUVNxHyLjw/edit#heading=h.r2fysm93j6kk) spec gives an OPDS server a way to explain how its clients should present the authentication interface.
 This document lists extensions the Library Simplified team has devised to give an OPDS server a way to explain _other_ things about the library that affect the user interface.